nenko002/Group4-gaming-analysis/README.md

 # 🎮 Group 4: Global Gaming Analysis with PySpark

 This project is the final submission for the **DS203: Big Data Fundamentals** course.
-It presents a cross-platform analysis of gaming behavior using PySpark and structured datasets from **Steam**, **PlayStation**, and **Xbox**.
-Our main goal is to analyze player engagement, pricing trends, and platform-specific dynamics by handling over 1GB of CSV-based game and player data.
+It presents a cross-platform analysis of gaming behavior using **PySpark** and structured datasets from **Steam**, **PlayStation**, and **Xbox**.
+Our main goal is to analyze player engagement, pricing trends, and platform-specific dynamics by handling over **1GB of CSV-based game and player data**.

 ---

 ## 📁 Project Structure

-/steam/ - Contains Steam-specific CSV files and scripts /playstation/ - Contains PlayStation CSV files and scripts /xbox/ - Contains Xbox CSV files and scripts
+/steam/ - Steam-specific CSV files and analysis script /playstation/ - PlayStation CSV files and analysis script /xbox/ - Xbox CSV files and analysis script
-/data/ - Placeholder folder (excluded from Git) for large raw CSV datasets /images/ - Visualizations, flowcharts, and screenshots /report/ - Final markdown report for the project Main_steam.py - PySpark analysis for Steam Main_playstation.py - PySpark analysis for PlayStation Main_xbox.py - PySpark analysis for Xbox
+/data/ - Placeholder folder (excluded from Git) for large raw datasets /images/ - Visualizations, flowcharts, and screenshots /report/ - Final report in Markdown
+Main_steam.py - PySpark analysis for Steam
+Main_playstation.py - PySpark analysis for PlayStation
+Main_xbox.py - PySpark analysis for Xbox
-.gitignore - Configuration to exclude large files and system artifacts README.md - You are here!
+.gitignore - Excludes /data and system files
+README.md - You're here!

 yaml
 Copy